laurmcco/judeanpillarfigurineexhibit/pages/jpfs.md

 - Toys
 - Human worshipers

 This web exhibit will give audiences the chance to see Judean Pillar Figurines again, in a new light.
 Reflectance Transformation Imaging makes it possible to view never-before seen surface details of Judean Pillar Figurines.
 Decorrelation Stretch imaging utilizes remote sensing to exaggerate faint traces of paint.
-Together these tools unlock new avenues of interpretation for the interpretation of ancient artifacts, which we will explore here.
+Together these tools unlock new avenues of interpretation for the interpretation.

 What changes about artifact interpretation when we see them with technology?